michaelsantosti/MuseHeart-Docker/README.md

 - Docker
 - Docker Compose
 - Portainer (easy method)
-- Knowledge in original MuseHeart Bot variables
+- Knowledge in original MuseHeart Bot variables ([See here](https://github.com/zRitsu/MuseHeart-MusicBot/blob/main/.example.env))

 ### Installing

 1. Go to "Stack" options on portainer
 2. Create a new stack
 3. Select Repository, and point to this repo
-4. Create all environment variables (check the variables on docker-compose.yml file)
+4. Create all environment variables (check the available variables on docker-compose.yml file)

 ## Author